Undergraduate - Certificate in Entrepreneurship and Innovation

-The Certificate in Entrepreneurship and Innovation is available to ALL ASU students in good standing except Management Entrepreneurship majors or Technology Entrepreneurship and Management majors.
+The Certificate in Entrepreneurship and Innovation is available to ALL ASU students in good standing except those enrolled in the Management Entrepreneurship degree or the Technology Entrepreneurship and Management (TEM) degree.

 To earn the Certificate in Entrepreneurship and Innovation, students must accumulate fifteen (15) credit hours by completing the following coursework:

 - MGT 290 My Life Venture (icourse) or TEM 200 My Technology Venture (Poly or icourse)

 - MGT 340 Creativity and Innovation (Main) or TEM 230 Creativity and Business Innovation (Poly or icourse)

 - MGT 360 Entrepreneurship and Value Creation (Main or icourse) or TEM 400 Technology Entrepreneurship (Poly or icourse)